Hot chocolate is a delicious and comforting drink for millions of people around the world.

 - Can You Drink Chocolate Milk During Pregnancy?

 - Can You Drink Hot Chocolate During Your First Trimester?

 - In Conclusion

 As with many pregnancy and baby topics, eating or drinking chocolate during pregnancy is something that’s been hotly debated for years.

 Particularly as to fully ascertain the risks there are other factors involved, including:

-- The type of chocolate / percentage of cocoa or cacao and therefore the amount of sugar.
+- Type / percentage of cocoa or cacao and therefore the amount of sugar.

-Below are some of the key things to know before deciding whether or not to eat a few pieces of chocolate or drink a hot chocolate while pregnant.
+Below are some of the key things to know before deciding whether or not to tuck in.

 As always, you should also ensure ingredients such as milk, cream and butter are pasteurized.